danielstieber/CodaPHP/README.md

 ```

 ### Handling table data
-Let's say we have the table 'Products' in our Coda doc:
+Let's assume you have the table 'Products' in your Coda doc:
 #### Products
 | Title   ⚑ | Price | Status      |
 |-----------|-------|-------------|